perturbing/mod-exp-bench/README.md

 # mod-exp-bench
-a benchmark of a PlutusTx implementation of the bls12-381 fields
+a benchmark of a PlutusTx implementation of the bls12-381 fields against different operations.
+Note that the cost model is against a fork of plutus which uses a preliminary cost model for the new plutus base machine.

 # benchmarks
 <table>